Ashy5000/polycash/docs/whitepaper/whitepaper.md

 The memory of the Polycash virtual machine is contained within a set of virtual buffers, expandable sections of data with no fixed length.
 Different data types may be represented by different lengths and organizations of buffers.
 There are an unlimited number of buffers, and each is an unlimited size, so the virtual machine may hold as much data as it needs in memory, so long as it doesn't run out of gas (see section 5.1.7)

-The buffer at hex address 0x00000000, used for global errors is pre-initialized during the VM boot process.
+&nbsp;&nbsp;&nbsp;&nbsp;The buffer at hex address 0x00000000, used for global errors is pre-initialized during the VM boot process.

 **5.1.3 Errors**